Meet Accident Lawyer Lewis S. “Mike” Eidson

 Mike was elected a member of the International Academy of Trial Lawyers, limited to 500 members worldwide, and was elected as a member of the American College of Trial Lawyers.
-He has been selected as one of the “Best Lawyers in America,” “Super Lawyers in Florida,” “Most Effective Lawyers in Civil Litigation” by the Daily Business Review, one of the “Best Lawyers in Florida” by Florida Trend Magazine, “Leading Lawyers of America” many times, and has received many other distinguished recognitions by leading trial lawyers publications and organizations.
+He has also been selected as one of the “Best Lawyers in America,” “Super Lawyers in Florida,” “Most Effective Lawyers in Civil Litigation” by the Daily Business Review, one of the “Best Lawyers in Florida” by Florida Trend Magazine, “Leading Lawyers of America” many times, and has received many other distinguished recognitions by leading trial lawyers publications and organizations.

 Education and Community Involvement

 Mike is a graduate of the University of South Carolina, where he was selected Student Athlete of the Year in 1968 and graduated cum laude.
-He studied at Warwick University in Coventry, England.
+He also studied at Warwick University in Coventry, England.
 He served as a First Lieutenant in the United States Army following college.
 He attended Emory University Law School where he was a Lamar Scholar.
 He has co-endowed the Kessler Eidson Trial Technique Program at Emory University and has endowed scholarships at Emory and AAJ to encourage women to pursue trial practice for a career.

-The Miami Dade County community has benefited from Mike’s commitment to the arts and public service.
-Currently he serves as Chairman of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County, the second largest performing arts center in the United States.
+The Miami Dade County community has also benefited from Mike’s commitment to the arts and public service.
+Currently, he serves as Chairman of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County, the second largest performing arts center in the United States.
 He served for many years both as President of the Miami City Ballet and on the Cleveland Orchestra Residency.
 He has received many awards through the years for his service to the arts and to other charities, among them the Kristi House and the Miami Project to Cure Paralysis.